rkitover/mac-third-party-libs-tool/README.md

 # CONTRIBUTING

 This program is written in POSIX sh, please do not submit PRs with bashisms.
 See the standard for details.
-If you have doubts, run the script through `dash`.
+If you have doubts, run it through `dash`.